robertbraeutigam/scan/README.md

 A string is a length (2 bytes) followed by a byte array that contains UTF-8 encoded bytes of characters.

-A variable length integer is a number stored as a variable number of bytes, at most 4, in big-endian ordering.
-On each byte except the last (the 4th byte) the highest bit indicates that a byte still follows.
+A variable length integer is a number stored as a variable number of bytes, at most 8, in big-endian ordering.
+On each byte except the last (the 8th byte) the highest bit indicates that a byte still follows.
-Therefore this type is able to store 7+7+7+8=29 bits, with a number up to 127 stored on just 1 byte.

 ### Frame Header